-Stock futures indicate tenative gains ahead of 9/11 remembrances
+Stock futures point lower ahead of 9/11 remembrances

-Futures were pointing to slight gains on this the 17th marking of the 9/11 terror attacks.
+Futures were pointing lower on this the 17th marking of the 9/11 terror attacks.
 Ceremonies will be conducted in New York, the Pentagon and Shanksville, Pennsylvania, where Flight 93 was brought down.

 Continue Reading Below